Skip to content

 How will my reported information be used?

 Your and others' contributions are essential in our work to improve aviation safety.
-Filed reports are subject to confidentiality, and are not available to the media or other parties in aviation (or elsewhere).
+Filed reports are subject to confidentiality and are not available to the media or other parties in aviation (or elsewhere).
 Reported occurrences will be made anonymous and filed in the Norwegian national database, where they will be included in different statistics and summaries used to improve aviation safety.
 Some of these statistics will be published on our website.
-Accidents and serious incidents will investigated by the Norwegian Accident Investigation Board.
+Accidents and serious incidents will be investigated by the Norwegian Accident Investigation Board.

 Personal data

-To process your report we need some information about you.
+To process your report, we need some information about you.

 The purpose of your personal data is to be able to contact you in case we need more information about the contents of the report.